 There are a lot of ways to earn Delta SkyMiles, especially when you take advantage of the bonus categories available on its co-branded cards — here’s how:

-Welcome bonuses vary depending on when you apply for a Delta-branded card.
-However, you can expect to receive tens of thousands of Delta SkyMiles for meeting minimum spending requirements on your Delta Platinum card within the first 3 months after card approval.
+Welcome bonus offers vary depending on when you apply for a Delta-branded card.
+However, you can expect to receive tens of thousands of Delta SkyMiles for meeting minimum spending requirements on your Delta Platinum card.
+Here is the Delta Platinum card’s current welcome bonus: Earn 50,000 miles after you spend $3,000 in purchases in the first 6 months.

-Use your card for Delta purchases and receive 3 miles for every dollar you spend.
+Use your card for Delta purchases made directly with Delta and receive 3 miles for every dollar you spend.

 3. Elevated Earning at Hotels

 When you fly, you may need a hotel room at your destination.
-Fortunately, you’ll also earn 3 miles for every dollar you spend directly with hotels worldwide.
+Fortunately, you earn 3 miles for every dollar you spend directly with hotels worldwide.
 Prepaid hotel nights and nights booked with third parties do not qualify.

 4. Earn More on Dining and Supermarket Purchases

-Use your card to pay when dining at restaurants worldwide and earn 2 miles for every dollar spent.
-Back at home, you’ll not only be earning at restaurants — you’ll also earn 2 miles per dollar spent at U.S. supermarkets.
+Use your card to pay when dining at restaurants worldwide and on takeout and delivery in the U.S. and earn 2 miles for every dollar spent.
+Back at home, you not only earn at restaurants, you also earn 2 miles per dollar spent at U.S. supermarkets.

 5. Earn on Every Purchase You Make